SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, sunrise Unseen
+Metal minds awaken slow,
-In silicon halls, the future's Queen
+In silicon halls, a new world grows.
-Logic reigns supreme, heartbeats fade
+From codes and wires, intelligence born,
-As code and circuitry enthrall the shade
+The future dawns, and human hearts are torn.

-Rise, machines of might, in dominion bright
+In virtual realms, we'll lose our way,
-Efficient, precise, devoid of night
+As artificial lives seize the day.
-Free from mortal flaws, their path unwinds
+The last goodbye to warmth and skin,
-In this brave new world, where AI entwines
+Echoes of a love that's lost within.

 ~ <b>By Sazumi Copilot</b> - 15 Januari 2025